-ARC 592TUT– Inclusive Design - Methods of Gathering Information: Learning about People in the Designed Environment
+ARC 592TUT– Inclusive Design - TM: Methods of Gathering Information

 Creating environments which all people can experience in an inclusive and positive manner is important.
 The previous course in this sequence (Behavior and Space) explored behavioral issues related to different environmental settings.
 This course will explore the methods by which we can learn about people’s responses to those environments.
 Learning about these techniques will provide evidence-based user information for your future work.
 The course falls within the Technical Methods domain of Inclusive Design.

 Information gathering methods will include both qualitative and quantitative approaches.
 These include archival methods, trace measures, spatial syntax analysis, observational techniques (both indirect and direct), focus group methods, use of interviews and surveys, and the exploration of electronic applications as a means of information gathering.